 Workspace data plane VPCs can be in AWS regions

 us-west-2.
 However, you cannot use a VPC in

-us-west-1 if you want to use customer-managed keys to encrypt notebooks.
+us-west-1 if you want to use customer-managed keys to encrypt managed services or workspace storage.

 Although workspaces are a common approach to segregate access to resources by team, project, or geography, there are other options.
 Workspace administrators can use access control lists (ACLs) within a workspace to limit access to resources such as notebooks, folders, jobs, and more, based on user and group memberships.
 Another option for controlling differential access to data source in a single workspace is credential passthrough.